Hey everyone, Coach Dion is here with another coaching race tip in under 60 seconds! We are going to cover weight transfer.

 As we talked about in the video above, we only want to pick up the throttle as we are ready to unwind the steering wheel.
 Turn 2 at Laguna Seca is the perfect example corner of delaying initial throttle.

-This understeer will mean they spend a lot of time on partial throttle and it will delay their ability to get back to full throttle.
+This understeer will mean they spend a lot of time on partial throttle, which will delay their ability to get back to full throttle.

-So, if you feel like you are stuggling with getting back to full throttle - or if you aren’t at full throttle before you get to the exit curb in most corner because of understeer it is likely the cause is down to weight transfer.
+So, if you feel like you are struggling with getting back to full throttle - or if you aren't at full throttle before you get to the exit curb, in most corners because of understeer, the cause is likely down to weight transfer.

 If you want to learn about taking your understanding of weight transfer and your driving to the next level we recommend watching the following webinar on Trail Braking from Blayze pro coach Dion von Moltke & Andrew Carbonell.

 The secret to mastering any skill is practice!
 Are you looking to start your racing journey?
 Could you use direct feedback from a professional racing coach?

 At Blayze we give you a personalized coaching session from the very best coaches in the world.
 For a truly unique and personalized feedback experience, submit your performance video to one of Blayze’s highly qualified coaches.
 The custom-developed coaching session can help you improve your on-track, so you are performing at your very best in every race.
 One easy click here will take you to more details on our coaching